19th-century domes: Materials

 New production techniques allowed for cast iron and wrought iron to be produced both in larger quantities and at relatively low prices during the Industrial Revolution.
 Most iron domes were built with curved iron ribs arranged radially from the top of the dome to a ring at the base.
 The material of choice for domes changed over the course of the 19th century from cast iron to wrought iron to steel.
-Excluding domes that simply imitated multi-shell masonry, the century's chief development of the simple domed form may be metal framed domes such as the circular dome of Halle au Blé in Paris and the elliptical dome of Royal Albert Hall in London.
+Excluding domes that simply imitated multi-shell masonry, the century's chief development of the simple domed form may be metal-framed domes such as the circular dome of Halle au Blé in Paris and the elliptical dome of the Royal Albert Hall in London.

 The practice of building rotating domes for housing large telescopes became popular in the 19th century, with early examples using papier-mâché to minimize weight.

 Beginning in the late 19th century, the Guastavino family, a father and son team who worked on the eastern seaboard of the United States, further developed the masonry dome.
 They perfected a traditional Spanish and Italian technique for light, center-less vaulting using layers of tiles in fast-setting cement set flat against the surface of the curve, rather than perpendicular to it.
 The father, Rafael Guastavino, innovated with the use of Portland cement as the mortar, rather than the traditional lime and gypsum mortars, which allowed mild steel bar to be used to counteract tension forces.

 Although domes made entirely from reinforced concrete were not built before 1900, the church of Saint-Jean-de-Montmartre was designed by Anatole de Baudot with a small brick shell dome with reinforced concrete ribs.
-St. Ursela Parish Church in Munich, Germany, was built between 1894 and 1897 with a dome of two lightweight concrete shells, using reinforcing rings only in the underlying octagonal tambour.
+St. Ursula Parish Church in Munich, Germany, was built between 1894 and 1897 with a dome of two lightweight concrete shells, using reinforcing rings only in the underlying octagonal tambour.
 The 11.2 m hemispherical inner dome is 15 cm thick with eight ribs on its outer surface increasing that thickness to 29 cm.
 The outer octagonal cloister vault is 11.8 meters wide and 16 cm thick.
 An artificial stone called "Schwemm-stein" was used as a porous aggregate.
 Neither dome included reinforcement, although iron bars have been detected at irregular distances in the outer dome that may have been part of the formwork needed for the building process, and which may act as partial reinforcement.
 Other concrete domes at this time included a music pavilion in Hoppegarten (1887–1888), the Monier-dome of the mausoleum of Emperor Frederick III in Potsdam (1889), and a dome above the foyer of the Brunner banking house in Brussels (1892–1895).